 Meningioma is a benign tumor, usually solitary, which occurs predominantly in women in the sixth decade of life, accounting for about 20% of all intracranial tumors.
 It is derived from the meningothelial cells of the arachnoid membrane (arachnoid cells).
 It is most commonly located on the parasagital line along the falx cerebri.
 Macroscopically, it represents tumor node with a diameter of 1-10 cm, attached to the dura mater, which compresses the brain tissue, but does not invade it, has a dense consistency, on section fibrous aspect, there may be foci of intratumoral calcinosis.
 The most common histological variants are: meningothelial, fibrous (fibroblastic) and transitional (with mixed pattern of meningothelial and fibroblastic meningioma).
-Clinical symptoms depend on the location and pericellular edema can be seen.
+Clinical symptoms depend on the location and size of the tumor.
+Very rarely it can become malignant.